New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 • Amount: Specify the amount for the charge.

-• Service Period: Select the time period that the charged service is to be accounted for.
-Specify the from and to dates/times of the period.
+• Service Period: Select the time period for the charged service.
+Specify the from and to dates and times.
 Chargebee considers this service period for the revenue recognition and deferred revenue reports.
-Note : The time component can only be chosen when your site runs on millisecond-based billing mode.
+Note: The time component can only be chosen when your site runs on millisecond-based billing mode.

 • Provide a description for the charge.